 - if you’re selling products online, don’t forget to add seals of trust to your checkout pages

 - case studies don’t just make great content on your website.
 You can share these on social media as well

 - retweet and reshares testimonials that people leave on their social media channels

-- people love to be recognised by the brands they love, why not showcase your customer’s creations or businesses that they were able to create using your product or service?
+- People love to be recognized by the brands they love, so why not showcase your customers’ creations or businesses they could create using your product or service?

-- invite industry experts to take over your social media profiles can be a great way to tap into their influence and the positive association their followers have with anything they do (i.e. halo effect).
+- Inviting industry experts to take over your social media profiles can be a great way to tap into their influence and their followers’ positive association with anything they do (i.e., the halo effect).

-- share milestones, when you reach X customers or X downloads of your app
+- To share milestones.
+When you reach X customers or X downloads of your app

-- use (micro) influencers to post about your product or service
+- Using (micro) influencers to post about your product or service

-- target your Facebook ads at the friends of the people who like your Page.
-Facebook will then automatically add the wisdom of friends social proof for you.
+- to target your Facebook ads at the friends of the people who like your Page.
+Facebook will then automatically add the wisdom of friends’ social proof for you.

 - feature an expert endorsing your product in your ads

 - highlight a celebrity or (micro) influencer recommending your product